Swiss Life: Corporate structure

 The Swiss Life Group reports by country.
 Besides the three core markets Switzerland, France and Germany, the Group separately discloses its cross-border segments International and Asset Managers.

 Switzerland

-Swiss Life Switzerland is a comprehensive life and pensions and financial service provider with the brands Swiss Life and Swiss Life Select, and is one of the leading providers with over one million insured persons.
+Swiss Life Switzerland is a comprehensive provider of life and pensions and financial solutions.
+With its brands Swiss Life, Swiss Life Select and Swiss Life Wealth Managers and over 1.4 million private and over 50 000 corporate clients, Swiss Life Switzerland is one of Switzerland's leading providers.

 France

 Swiss Life France specialises in personal insurance but also provides, through its Swiss Life Banque Privée subsidiary, asset management and insurance services combined with private banking for high net worth individuals.

 Germany

 The German branch of Swiss Life, founded in 1866, is based in Munich and offers private and corporate clients services in pensions saving and financial security.
 Core competencies are occupational disability insurance and occupational pensions.
 Swiss Life's financial distribution subsidiaries (Swiss Life Select, HORBACH, Tecis and Proventus) are headquartered in Hanover.